Math 120: Statistics --- Chapter 1: Definitions and Data

 • Multi-stage sampling combines various sampling techniques, reflecting real-life scenarios.

-• Sampling with replacement allows for individuals to be selected more than once, akin to picking cards from a deck and reshuffling after each selection.
+• Sampling with replacement allows for individuals to be selected more than once, increasing the likelihood of repeated selections.

-• Sampling with replacement is suitable for large populations, with the rule of thumb being a population 20 times larger than the sample size allowing for this method.
+• Sampling with replacement is suitable for large populations, with the general rule being that the population should be at least 20 times larger than the sample size for this method to be acceptable.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar